devpaps/terminal-calculator/README.md

 - Enter the first number.
 - Enter the second number.

 The calculator will then perform the chosen operation on the two inputted numbers and print out the result.
+It will also print the every calculation.

 #### Contributing